 Two specific virus clearance steps plus additional process steps

-AlphaNine SD has two specific virus clearance steps (Solvent Detergent and Nanofiltration) with the capacity to act against both enveloped and non-enveloped viruses.
-These two steps plus additional process steps (such as dual-affinity chromatography) contribute to virus safety.
+AlphaNine SD has 2 specific virus clearance steps (Solvent Detergent and Nanofiltration) with the capacity to act against both enveloped and non-enveloped viruses.
+These 2 steps plus additional process steps (such as dual-affinity chromatography) contribute to virus safety.

 Proven safety profile